 Before you get started, it is crucial that you first create a list of packing materials for moving.
 Then it’s time to obtain everything on that list to have everything necessary to protect all your things properly.

 First of all, you should gather enough boxes of various shapes and sizes.
 You should also figure out the best-sized boxes for moving different belongings.
-If you want to save a few bucks, you can look for free supplies on Craigslist.
-A useful hack to lift those boxes easier later on is to cut rectangular holes in the sides.
+If you want to save a few bucks, you can look for different types of packing materials on well-known Craigslist.
+A useful hack to lift those boxes easier, later on, is to cut rectangular holes in the sides.

 Alternative Packing Materials

 In case you can’t gather all the necessary supplies, there’s no reason to worry.
 There are all kinds of alternative solutions scattered around your house that can prove to be a real-life-saver.
 For instance, if you’re wondering how to pack books, here’s a suggestion – you can put them in suitcases with wheels.
 Suitcases can be rather useful for all kinds of bulky items.
 Even if you have enough sturdy boxes, putting books in your suitcases is a space-saver.